Folafolu/major-project/proposal.md

 ## Description

-This is a trivia game, similar to kahoot but different.
+This is a trivia game.
 You get asked questions and you choose the answer you feel is right.
-Your score is recorded and there is a highscore.
-You also get rewards or medals for your achievements
+Your score is recorded .
+You also get rewards for your achievements.
 ## Need to have list

 - questions with options
-- score or rewward system
+- score or reward system
 - different pages
 - Great UI
+- Using class to hold questions attributes

 ## Nice to have list